Transition from classical to ultimate melting: Methods

 \subsection{Numerical setup}

 Our direct numerical simulations (DNSs) were conducted by solving the underlying incompressible Navier--Stokes equations for the velocity field, together with the advection--diffusion equation for the temperature field.
-The computational domain is a cube with periodic boundary conditions applied in all three directions.
-Homogeneous isotropic turbulent flow conditions are sustained through a large-scale forcing which acts on the momentum field \citep{eswaran1988}.
-To facilitate melting, we use the method detailed in Zhong {\it et al.} \cite{zhong2025} which employs an immersed boundary framework to represent the melting ice and enforces the correct boundary conditions at the melting interface (i.e. the Stefan boundary condition \cite{worster2000}).
+The computational domain was a cube with periodic boundary conditions applied in all three directions.
+Homogeneous isotropic turbulent flow conditions were sustained through a large-scale forcing which acted on the momentum field \citep{eswaran1988}.
+All simulations employed uniform grid spacing of size $\Delta$ for the Eulerian mesh, which was chosen to ensure proper resolution of the viscous Kolmogorov scale, $\eta$: $\Delta \lesssim 1.0 \eta$.
+Similarly, the grid spacing $\Delta$ was also chosen to ensure the solid geometry is adequately resolved, which was quantified by the number of grid points per initial sphere diameter $D_0/\Delta$.
+Our simulations employed $D_0 /\Delta \gtrsim 50$, lying well-above the typical $D_0 / \Delta \approx 30$ recommendation for interface-resolved simulations of particle-laden turbulence \citep{uhl05}.
+The computational timestep, $\Delta t$, was kept well-below the Kolmogorov timescale, $\tau_\eta$: $\Delta t /\tau_\eta \lesssim 1/70$ ensuring stable time integration.
+To facilitate melting, we used the method detailed in Zhong {\it et al.} \cite{zhong2025} which employs an immersed boundary framework to represent the melting ice and enforces the correct boundary conditions at the melting interface (i.e. the Stefan boundary condition \cite{worster2000}).
 The additional novelty of this framework is its ability to solve the Lagrangian melting case, where both the dynamics of the melting ice and fluid flow are two-way coupled and solved in tandem, allowing for the melting ice to be freely advected by the flow.
-Precise details on the implementation of the numerical method and its validation can be found in ref. \cite{zhong2025}.
+Precise details on the implementation of the numerical method and its validation can be found in ref.\ \cite{zhong2025}.
+For each simulation, a precursor simulation was conducted to allow for a statistically steady flow field to develop, using the scheme as specified in \cite{eswaran1988}.
+The solid ice geometry remained fixed at the centre of the computational domain, i.e., no melting or solid motion occured during this period.
+The temperature field remained `frozen' during this precursor simulation, where the solid ice was initialised to be isothermal at the melting temperature $T_{\mathrm{melt}}$ and the ambient water was initialised with isothermal temperature $T_{\mathrm{amb}}$.
 Further details on the full set of simulation runs presented and their employed and achieved parameter choices will be provided in a forthcoming publication.

 \bmhead{Supplementary Information} This work has Supplementary Videos: two experiments ($\Rey_{D_0}\approx18000$, $\Rey_\lambda\approx1400$; and $\Rey_{D_0}\approx2600$, $\Rey_\lambda\approx500$) and two DNS ($\Rey_{D_0}\approx300$, $\Rey_\lambda\approx100$; and $\Rey_{D_0}\approx80$, $\Rey_\lambda\approx50$)